BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

 `event.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_current_day_rates`

 The state of this sensor states when the current day's rates were last updated.
 The attributes of this sensor exposes the current day's rates.
-This is [disabled by default](../faq.md#there-are-entities-that-are-disabled-why-are-they-disabled-and-how-do-i-enable-them).

 | Attribute | Type | Description |
 |-----------|------|-------------|